12412CF1-8520-4B1A-A74B-137949F8AA6A_1_105_c.jpeg

 Life moved on again and I became involved with both Dinmore Manor Locomotive and The 2874 Trust, the later as a trustee working both behind the scenes and on the restoration and promoting what we do at events and on the internet.
 I also helped the GWSR with their Santa events with a myriad of different tasks including meet and greet for each Santa day for a few years.

-Oh yes - we have drunk lakes of tea and consumed many many bacon baps, and the occasional pint of stout.
+Oh yes - we have drunk lakes of tea and consumed many many bacon baps, biscuits cakes and the occasional pint of stout and have a great laugh,

 6622E9AA-CF69-4F4D-81F5-81A389AE2904_1_105_c.jpeg